 Under the standard ISO commercial property policy, loss or damage is covered only if it occurs in the coverage territory.
 This term is defined as the United States of America (including its territories and possessions), Puerto Rico and Canada.

 Part Two of the policy, Employers Liability Insurance, excludes bodily injury that occurs outside the United States of America, its territories or possessions, and Canada.
 This exclusion does not apply to a citizen or resident who is temporarily outside these countries, say, on a short-term business trip.
-No suits are covered under Part Two unless they are brought in the USA, its territories or possessions, or Canada.
+To be covered under Part Two, suits must be brought in the USA, its territories or possessions, or Canada.

 Some policies are silent as to where coverage applies.
 The absence of a defined coverage territory is common in commercial umbrellas.
 A policy that does not specify a coverage territory is generally assumed to apply worldwide.